Spydrouge/UnityGame_spydr/README.md

 * I feel like it is important to design exactly which functionalities need to be added to the editor, at what priorities, with what constraints for usability.
 * I feel like blocks which have been displaced by the physics engine should 'roll' into new voxel positions to rejoin the march of cubes ;) Perhaps later.

+### Remembering how to clean files

+I realized Cubiqity came with a bunch of documentation (PDF) files embedded in with it, as well as some examples that were more than a few megs in size.
+BLASPHEMY.
+I went about re-remembering how to clean Git repositories.
+Here's what I came back with:

+(the -f in the filterbranch is to replace any existing rewrite info, and -r is for recursive)

+git filter-branch -f --tree-filter 'git rm -rf Assets/Cubiqity/Documentation' HEAD
+git reflog expire --expire=now --all
+git gc --prune=now
+git push origin --force -all

+### Source tracking
+I did my best to get some up-to-date information on how to do source code tracking in Unity.
+The solution was to change some information under Unity/Preferences (specifically, set Metadata to visible and Force Text in the editor).
+These two options will supposedly allow me to cart my project around from computer to computer with just the Project Settings and Assets folders (everything else is in .gitignore).
+The idea is that when new people pull my project, they should be able to build it in its entirity from just these two folders.
+The options I set should make sure that important settings (such as textures/materials/script instances) get sent along with the source code (through metadata) and aren't solely embedded in the Library folder in an uncontrolled binary somewhere...